smintio/Portals-Components-SDK/Examples/Frontend/README.md

 Please note that calling the command repeatedly with the same package version will result in an error.

 With each code change, the version number must be increased in the `package.json` file.

+More information about the *Portals-SDK-PublishComponent-CLI tool* can be found [here](../../Tools/Portals-SDK-PublishComponent-CLI/Release/).

 ### Local development